How to apply for a PhD

 To find out more about our degrees see our PhD degrees.

-For most of our degrees, you apply using our online application service, however for some of our PhDs you need to apply through other routes.
+For most of our degrees, you apply using our postgraduate application system, however for some of our PhDs you need to apply through other routes.
 Find out which degrees this includes.

 To help you apply to Sussex, follow our step-by-step guide below.